 Bottom Line: Aberdeen, Scotland

-This city in Scotland is uber-wealthy, thanks to a booming petroleum industry, and appealingly mixes a taste of history with a touch of modernity.
+This city in Scotland is uber-wealthy, thanks to a booming petroleum industry.
+It appealingly mixes a taste of history with a touch of modernity.

 Seeking the new?
-Let loose at a hip distillery or nerd out at the Aberdeen Science Centre, which will be debuting in a sleek new home come 2020.
+Let loose at a hip distillery or nerd out at the Aberdeen Science Centre, which debuted in a sleek new home in 2021.

 31. Rome, Italy